Immigration, Refugees and Citizenship Canada’s

 The International Mobility Program (IMP) is a temporary workers program managed by Immigration, Refugees and Citizenship Canada (IRCC), which facilitates the entry of individuals in support of Canada’s broad economic, social, and/or cultural objectives.

-An amendment is being proposed to the Immigration and Refugee Protection Regulations (the Regulations) to introduce the authority to specifically require applicants to submit language proficiency test results from a designated third-party organisation to demonstrate that they meet language proficiency requirements.
+An amendment is being proposed to the Immigration and Refugee Protection Regulations (the Regulations) to authorize the Department to require applicants to submit language test results from a designated third-party organisation to demonstrate that they meet applicable language proficiency requirements.

-The objective of the regulations is to enhance the reliability, transparency, and efficiency with which language requirements are assessed under the IMP, and to ensure only those who are best positioned to successfully integrate the labour market and potentially transition to permanence residence obtain a work permit.
+The objective of the amendment is to improve the reliability, transparency, and efficiency of language assessments under the IMP, and to help ensure only those who are best positioned to successfully integrate the labour market and potentially transition to permanence residence obtain a work permit.

 Regulatory cooperation efforts (domestic and international)